 Introduction

 The framework for group-wide supervision within the state-based system of regulation is set forth in the Insurance Holding Company System Regulatory Act (#440), the Insurance Holding Company System Model Regulation with Reporting Forms and Instructions (#450), the Model Law on Examinations (#390) and other NAIC tools.
 These NAIC models and tools, along with individual state laws and regulations establish the guidance for the analysis of insurance holding company systems.
-This includes a risk-focused approach to group regulation where specific risks that are germane to most insurance holding company structures are addressed directly through regulation, while other more broad-based risks are addressed in the supervision review process.
+This includes a risk-focused approach to group supervision where specific risks that are germane to most insurance holding company structures are addressed directly through regulation, while other more broad-based risks are addressed in the supervision review process.

 Throughout this document, the term “regulation” is used to describe statutory provisions required under state laws, state regulations, or similar requirements.
 Also throughout this document, the term “supervision” and “supervisory process” is used to describe the process(es) of monitoring the financial condition of the insurance group, or what is commonly referred to as the analysis process/function or examination process/function.
 This terminology is used to help clarify those risks addressed through statute or regulation versus those risks addressed through supervision.
-This distinction is also made because in other countries, it is not uncommon for the “regulations” to be established by policymakers that are not “day-to-day” supervisors that monitor the financial condition of the insurer and insurance group.
-In the U.S., the state insurance departments draft proposed legislation and are responsible for “day-to-day” supervision.